 A Message from our Director

-In 1978, the Kansas Legislature in partnership with K-State’s College of Agriculture and the Kansas wheat, corn, soybean and grain sorghum commodity market development commissions, established the International Grains Program (IGP) at Kansas State University.
-IGP has since become and continues as the global leader in providing innovative and relevant education and technical programs to enhance the market preference, consumption and utilization of U.S. cereal grains, oil seeds and their value-added products for the global grain industry.
+In 1978, the Kansas Legislature in partnership with K-State’s College of Agriculture and the Kansas wheat, corn, soybean and grain sorghum commissions, established the International Grains Program (IGP) at Kansas State University.
+The IGP Institute has since become and continues as the global leader in providing innovative and relevant education and technical programs to enhance the market preference, consumption and utilization of U.S. cereal grains, oilseeds and their value-added products for the global grain industry.

-The 2004 dedication of our state-of-the-art Executive Conference Center, as part of the new Grain Science and Industry Campus, has provided course participants with a much improved learning environment to meet the continuing education and professional development needs of the 21st century.
-Next door access to the Hal Ross Flour Mill, the Wenger Extrusion Center and the recently built O.H.
-Kruse Feed Mill, Biorefinery and Grain Handling Teaching and Research Center allow us to combine a unique blend of in-classroom instruction and hands-on pilot facility training.
-In the very near future, IGP programming will be further enhanced and expanded with on-line education opportunities via webinars and distance learning offerings.
-So be sure to stay tuned!
+The 2004 dedication of our state-of-the-art International Grains Program Conference Center, as part of the Grain Science and Industry Innovation Campus, has provided course participants with a much improved learning environment to meet the continuing education and professional development needs of the 21st century.
+Next door access to the Hal Ross Flour Mill, the Bio-processing and Industrial Value Added Products Innovation Center and the O.H.
+Kruse Feed Mill Technology Innovation Center allow us to combine a unique blend of in-classroom instruction and hands-on pilot facility training.
+Co-location of the Kansas Wheat Innovation Center brings the entire wheat value chain from genetics to value-added products to marketing together on our campus.
+The IGP Institute programming has been substantially enhanced and expanded with on-line education opportunities via distance learning offerings.